srsgores/LighthouseLabs/W4D2/README.md

 ## IV.
 JQuery

-jQuery is a fast, small, and feature-rich JavaScript library.
+jQuery is a fast, small, and feature-rich JavaScript library (not a framework!
+Remember?).

 It makes things much simpler: